SrikarMurali/Baccarat/README.md

 Baccarat can easily be framed as a reinforcement learning problem.

+Research Question: Can an agent be trained to play Baccarat without having any prior experience?

 Sequential: This simulation can be run indefinitely, however it will most likely take several thousand iterations for the agent to learn the optimal strategy.

 Environment: The environment is the Baccarat game.
 A simulation of the game will be created in which there will be a player and a banker.
 Each coup, cards are dealt and the player has to choose which hand has a higher point value or if a tie exists.
 The deals will be simulated based on the actual probabilities for each choice.